 Distinctiveness is the suitability of a trademark to distinguish the applied-for goods or services of one company from those of another company.
 In the case of company marks, distinctiveness means the suitability of the mark to distinguish one company from another for the industry in question.
 Distinctiveness is a prerequisite for protectability in the case of trademarks and corporate identifiers.

-However, what has been registered as a trademark is considered to have at least weak original distinctiveness (BGH v.
-02.042009 - I ZR 209/06 - POST/RegioPost).
+However, what has been registered as a trademark is considered to have at least weak original distinctiveness by the relvant courts (BGH of 02.042009 - I ZR 209/06 - POST/RegioPost).
 Registered trademarks are therefore always considered to be eligible for protection.
 The mere objection in trademark infringement proceedings that the registered trademark is not distinctive at all and therefore not protectable is therefore unsuitable.
 In this case, only nullity proceedings before the Office or - in the case of EU trademarks - an action for annulment can help (cf. Art.
 58 I UMV).

-"Distinctiveness is the inherent (concrete) capacity of a sign to be perceived by the public as a means of distinguishing the goods or services in question as originating from a particular undertaking and thus distinguishing those goods or services from those of other undertakings."
+"Distinctiveness is the inherent (concrete) capacity of a sign to be perceived by the public as a means of distinguishing the goods or services in question as originating from a particular company and thus distinguishing those goods or services from those of other companies."

 Distinctiveness therefore means: a sign can be perceived as an indication of origin at all.
-The sign should be able to identify the goods or services concerned as originating from a particular undertaking.
+The sign should be able to identify the goods or services concerned as originating from a particular company.

 Example